diempi/docs/docs/src/concepts/arcss.md

 ### ArNS

-Fetching content via an Arweave Name Service (ArNS) name is straightforward.
+Fetching content via an Arweave Name System (ArNS) name is straightforward.
 Attach the ArNS name to `ar://`:

 ```
 ar://good-morning